Names for plants and animals come from classification systems. The right style for the classification conveys meaning to people reading the content.

 The abbreviations are in roman type and lower case.
 The subspecies and varietal names themselves are in italics.

-subsp. nivalisis one of the subspecies of this Grevillea genus.
+- Grevillea victoriae subsp. nivalis is one of the subspecies of this Grevillea genus.

 If the species or variety is unknown or unspecified, there is no word after the abbreviation.